yurimalheiros/senticnetapi/README.md

 Please acknowledge the authors by citing SenticNet 4 in any research work or presentation containing results obtained in whole or in part through the use of the API:

 *E. Cambria, S. Poria, R. Bajpai, and B. Schuller.
 SenticNet 4: A semantic resource for sentiment analysis based on conceptual primitives.
-In: COLING, Osaka (2016)*
+In: COLING, pp. 2666-2677, Osaka (2016)*